 Golden Hammer Award

-Created by the Historic City of Jefferson in 2008, the Golden Hammer Award recognizes those in our community who are restoring our historic structures, whether it’s a modest home, a grand home, or a commercial building.
-Restoration, not only saves these structures for years to come, but also shows the pride our community has for our past.
+The Golden Hammer Award recognizes those in our community who are restoring our historic structures.
+Renovation not only preserves these structures for years to come, but also shows the pride our community has for our past.
 Through this award, we are also able to share the history of our community.
-This information can help to make more informed decisions regarding the fate of our historic structures.

 HCJ has recognized buildings that were once thriving businesses, buildings that are still thriving businesses, stately historic homes and modest historic homes.
-This is what is so unique of our older neighborhoods.
-There was such a diverse collection of buildings … all types of homes varying in architectural style and size.
+This is what is so unique of our older neighborhoods – the diversity of architecture, purpose, and culture.

 • 50 Years Old and in Jefferson City